gjadi-mej/Test-rst-rendering/tests/ui/README.rst

 passed.

 For each test, its configuration and its results are described in a dedicated section.
-See #SumUp chapter which resume how to configure the tests, how to launch them and the expected results.
+See `Quick Start`_ section which resume how to configure the tests, how to launch them and the expected results.

 Dependencies